 I don’t often read fiction books, however, on the run up to our recent retreat in Morocco I read an excellent and very funny book.
 It is titled ‘this book will save your life’ by the author A.M.
 Homes.
-The story is about a stocks and shares trader who works from his beautiful house in L.A and is so caught up in making money, he sees no one except his nutritionist, his personal trainer and his housekeeper.
-He is so distracted that he does not realise how disconnected from himself, his body and other people he has become, until an attack of excruciating pain lands him in hospital.
-While they find no physical reason for the pain, it is the catalyst to his emotional thaw and the start of him engaging more joyfully with his life.
+The story is about a stocks and shares trader who works from his beautiful house in L.A, and is so preoccupied making money, he sees no one except his nutritionist, his personal trainer and his housekeeper.
+He is so distracted, he does not realise how disconnected from his emotions, his body and other people he has become, until an attack of excruciating pain lands him in hospital.
+While they can find no physical reason for the pain, it is the catalyst to his emotional thaw and the start of him engaging more fully with his life.

-At one point he goes to see a doctor, who says to him ‘you have hit a wall, now climb it – literally’ and gives him the number of some rock climbing venues, ‘make the mental physical, and the physical mental and things will improve.’
-Whilst rock climbing is not for everyone, he has a point.
-In the relationship between physical and mental the line is blurred.
+At one point he goes to see a doctor, who says to him ‘you have hit a wall, now climb it – literally’ and gives him the number of some rock climbing venues, ‘make the mental physical, and the physical mental, and things will improve.’
+Whilst rock climbing isn’t for everyone, he has a point.
 Our body inescapably conditions our thoughts, feelings and perceptions of the world around us, which in turn, conditions every cell, organ and function within our body for better or worse.

 The body is an ideal, highly visible medium for transformation……when we relax the body and release tensions, the mind and emotions tend to reflect this change (and vice versa).
 Conscious physical training is using the visible to mold the invisible.

 I like this quote.
 It suggests, as does my experience, that a body-mind movement practice can be a powerful personal development tool, through which we are able to affect and change our physical, mental and emotional wellbeing in profound and enduring ways.

 Movement is usually considered to be an activity of the body, but could more accurately be seen as the brain visibly expressing itself.